 4 Tablespoons cornstarch

-In an electric mixer, beat on high for 5 minutes:
+In an electric mixer, beat on high for about 3 minutes:

 1 cup (2 cubes) unsalted butter, room temperature

-1 cup granulated sugar (the star of the show)
+1 cup granulated sugar (the simple star of the show)

 1 teaspoon pure vanilla extract, fine quality (substitute white or clear vanilla extract for a whiter frosting, but sacrifice a bit on taste)

-Tip: A long beating time is necessary to ensure a lovely delicate smooth texture to this old-fashioned frosting.
+Tip: A long beating time is necessary to ensure a lovely delicate smooth texture to this old-fashioned granulated sugar frosting.

 Okay!
 Let’s frost this puppy in darling rose swirls and top the cake with a center top filling of fresh berries!